pbagos/PRED-LD/README.md

 - --ref: A string indicating the LD Reference files (Pheno_Scanner, TOP_LD, Hap_Map)

 ## Usage
-To run the script, navigate to the directory containing the script and execute it with the required arguments.
+To run PRED-LD, navigate to the directory containing the script and execute it with the required arguments.
 Here is an example command:
 ````
 python pred_ld.py --file-path /path/to/your/data.txt --r2threshold 0.8 --pop EUR --maf 0.01 --ref ref_folder_containing_LD_statistics
 ````